pageuppeople-opensource/Eventsystem/README.md

 The above functions require Kinesis and DynamoDB streams to be created first before it can attach itself to the streams.
 Once the streams are created, you do not have to peform this step again.

-### Internal reference
-Refer to [Business Events Management](https://pageuppeople.atlassian.net/wiki/spaces/DEV/pages/6816533/Business+Events+Management) document on Confluence for more information on the architecture design.